This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Or if they won’t lay down in the crate, assuming you have trained or are training a ‘down’ command, ask them to lay down or lure them into a down position with a treat.

-Now, if for all your shaping, gentle luring (never any forcing) and leaving the crate open all day with a stuffed Kong toy or something inside they just will not venture in, you should take the crate apart and train getting your puppy into only the bottom tray before re-assembling the crate and going through the steps again.
+Now, if for all your shaping, gentle luring (never any forcing), and leaving the crate open all day with a stuffed Kong toy or something inside and they just will not venture in, you should take the crate apart and train to get your puppy into only the bottom tray before re-assembling the crate and going through the steps again.

 Anyway, once we’ve completed steps 1 to 8, we now have the behavior we want, our puppy will enter the crate and lay down, so we now need to begin extending the amount of time they’re happy to do this.

 This is easier to achieve with the door remaining open as a closed-door may initially scare your puppy.

 Remember, we’re trying to take as many small steps as possible to promote the greatest chance of success!

 So train time in the crate with the door open before going back and training time in the crate with the door closed.